remigallego/react-native-use-sound/README.md

 - `seek` is a function you can use to seek to a position in the sound.
 - `isPlaying` lets you know whether this sound is currently playing or not.
 When the sound reaches the end, or it's interrupted with `stop` or `paused`, this value will flip back to `false`.
 You can use this to show some UI only while the sound is playing.
 - `duration` is the length of the sample, in milliseconds.
 - `currentTime` is the current time of the sample, in milliseconds.
+You can chose the rate at which this is updated by specifying `timeRate` in the hook options (see above).
 - `loading` lets you know whether the current sample is loading.